Bruce Borders

-Bruce Alan Borders is a former Representative for the 45th District in the Indiana House of Representatives.
+Bruce Alan Borders is the current State Representative for the 45th District in the Indiana House of Representatives.
 He is also a former mayor of the town of Jasonville, Indiana.
 He is also an Elvis impersonator.

 Professional life

 Borders was first elected to the Indiana House of Representatives in 2004.
-He represented House District 45, which includes portions of Greene, Daviess, Sullivan, Knox and Vigo Counties.
+He represents House District 45, which includes portions of Greene, Daviess, Sullivan, Knox and Vigo counties.

-He is a member of the Local Government Committee, Insurance Committee, and the Statutory Committee on Interstate and International Cooperation.
+He is a member of the Local Government Committee, Insurance Committee and the Commerce, Small Business and Economic Development Committee.